PeterNaydenov/dt-history/README.md

 # DT History (@peter.naydenov/dt-history)
 *UNDER HEAVY DEVELOPMENT*

 History management system for javascript.
-The package is not framework dependent.
+The package is not a framework dependent.

-...to be continued
+... to be continued